HRizwan1/2019-team-06f/reports/sprint-06/report.md

 ### Project Goals:

 * Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys.
+* Destroy and rebuild all servers on each team members machine, incorporating vault
 * Design responsive web design using CSS media queries in order to adapt the layout on devices such as mobile and ipads.
-* The delete user page is unable to delete users that have uploaded pictures due to a foreign key constraint.
+* Fix issue: The delete user page is unable to delete users that have uploaded pictures due to a foreign key constraint.
-* The current version of MariaDB that we are running doesn't have file key management which is necessary for database encryption.
+* Resolve issue: The current version of MariaDB that we are running doesn't have file key management which is necessary for database encryption.
 * Data Encryption for Data in transit.
 * Data Encryption at Rest using XtraDB and InnoDB.
 * Moving Prometheus into a new server.